-The Food Marketing Institute is offering Food Safety Auditing funding for the 2020-2021 academic year.
+The Food Marketing Institute is offering Food Safety Auditing Scholarship for the 2020-2021 academic year.
 Applicant must be enrolled as a full-time student (undergraduate or graduate) in an accredited U.S., Canada or Mexico college or university.

 The Food Marketing Institute Foundation seeks to ensure continued quality and efficiency in the food retailing system and is operated for charitable, educational and scientific purposes.